dyrkin/aggregation-utils/README.md

 **Aggregation utils**

 Aggregation used used for collections and doesn't requires anonymous classes to specify method which will be used for aggregation.
-This is means that you don't need to something like this:
+This is means that you don't need to do something like this:

 ```java
 AggregationUtils.sum(list, new ValueGetter<SomeClass, Integer>() {